mantidproject/documents/Design/PocoStringTokenizer.md

 In principle, we could require Mantid be build against Poco versions between 1.4.2 (our current minimum version) to 1.4.7.
-Currently the ornl-mavericks and ornl-yosemite retain Poco 1.4.7 depite a newer version being available via homebrew.
+Currently the ornl-mavericks and ornl-yosemite build servers retain Poco 1.4.7 depite a newer version being available via homebrew.
 Similarly we could raise the minimum version to 1.6 (1.5 is a development release), but the supported platforms are well behind the latest release.